 These are some of the things to discuss with your health care team and some of the questions they may ask you:

 When and where is your pain?
 You may experience pain in more than one place in your body.
-Your doctor needs to understand the cause of pain in each place.
+Providing your doctor specifics about the pain can help them understand the cause of pain in each place.
 Was there a particular event that led to the pain?
+When did it start?
+Did it begin spontaneously?
+Does the pain move from one area to another?

 What does the pain feel like?
 For example, is it dull, sharp, burning, pinching or stabbing?

 What is the intensity of your pain?
-Different pain scales can help you rate your pain:
+Is it mild, moderate or severe?
+There are different pain scales can help you rate your pain:

 - The simplest scale goes from 0 to 10, with 0 equaling no pain and 10 equaling the worst pain possible.